Docs navigation

 Twitch AV1 and HEVC support

-Streamrun supports both HEVC and AV1 codecs for all users.
-This means anyone can stream high-quality video at moderate bitrates to Streamrun, and Streamrun will transcode it to Twitch using optimal settings defined by Twitch's Automatic Stream Configuration.
-When Twitch opens AV1 and H.265 to all streamers, Streamrun can automatically switch outgoing streams without any manual setup.
+Streamrun accepts both HEVC and AV1 input from all users.
+This means anyone can stream high-quality video at moderate bitrates to Streamrun, and Streamrun transcodes it to Twitch using the optimal settings defined by Twitch's Automatic Stream Configuration.
+As Twitch widens AV1 and HEVC availability, Streamrun can switch the outgoing codec automatically without any manual setup on your end.

 What does not work without Streamrun